maelle/simplymaelle/content/post/2023-11-06-functions-names/index.md

 ## Checking names

 ### Is the object named: `rlang::is_named()`, `rlang::is_named2()`, `rlang::have_name()`

-To check whether an object has names, no matter the names, we can use [`rlang::is_named()`](https://rlang.r-lib.org/reference/is_named.html) or its variant [`rlang::is_named2()`](https://rlang.r-lib.org/reference/is_named.html) that "always returns TRUE for empty vectors, even those that don't have a names attribute."
-I suspect that I'll forget the difference as soon as I publish this post, so I'll have to practice and pay extra attention.

 [`rlang::have_name()`](https://rlang.r-lib.org/reference/is_named.html) is the vectorized version of `rlang::is_name()`, not to be confused with [`rlang::has_name()`](https://rlang.r-lib.org/reference/has_name.html). :sweat_smile: